NeuroTechX/ntx_slack_archive/random.md

  >bonus challenge: skim the table of contents, find the subject that sounds least interesting to you, and dive in deep enough to learn why it's important and what the hard problems are.
 I keep finding that there's all sorts of interesting detail buried in things that made my eyes glaze over at first, second, and third glance.

+4/4/2017 4:08 PM

+ **copizo** :

+ >Thanks for the replies!
+Im more into Biorobotics, bionics and Biomimetics, so maybe the topics that would be more interesting are Biomechanics and Bioelectrics!